Meet Our Design Partner

 MODA is sustained by individuals, corporations and foundations who share our belief in the power of design to inspire change, transform lives, and make the world a better place.

-We are honored to be supported by John Portman & Associates, an architecture firm focused on creating people places that engage and inspire.
+We are honored to be supported by Portman Architects, an architecture firm focused on creating people places that engage and inspire.

-John Portman & Associates designs innovative unique and emotional places that serve the people who use them and benefit the community.
+Portman Architects designs innovative unique and emotional places that serve the people who use them and benefit the community.

 Georgia Institute of Technology | Atlanta, Georgia, USA